unosonu/unosonu.github.io/_posts/2016-05-9-uncertainty-and-variance.md

 layout: post
 title: Uncertainty and variance
 ---
-This posts explains my understanding of these concepts and why we are interested in these.
+This post explains my understanding of these concepts and why we are interested in these.

 ![double slit to the world]({{ site.baseurl }}/assets/img/double-window.jpg)